 Office of Information Technology & Office of Human Resources

-This past year, due to the COVID-19 pandemic, the Office of Information Technology (OIT) observed an advanced persistent threat to college systems and an increase in phishing and social engineering scams.
+This past year, due to the COVID-19 pandemic, the Office of Information Technology (OIT) observed an advanced persistent threat to University systems and an increase in phishing and social engineering scams.

 This initiative includes:

 - A new dedicated Cyber Security Website.

 - “Lunch Time Learn” sessions focused on information security, password security, data privacy, mobile device security and more.